gracix/grav-plugin-minicode/README.md

     {{ 'filename.txt' |  snippet  }}

+ 1. Create directory user/snippets if nothing.
+(This path is default.
+You can change directory name in plugin's config)
- 1. Write a tiny html (or other text) to file. (ex: snippet1.html)
+ 2. Write a tiny html (or other text) to file. (ex: snippet1.html)
- 2. The file put into user/data directory.
-(You can change directory path in plugin's config)
+ 3. The file put into user/snippets directory.
- 3. Write twig tag in page content or theme file. (ex: `{{ 'filename.txt' |  snippet  }}`)
+ 4. Write twig tag in page content or theme file. (ex: `{{ 'snippet1.html' |  snippet  }}`)
- 4. Preview the site.
+ 5. Preview the site.

 ## Security

 ***!Caution!***

 This plugin **RAW** output from text file.
-Please check HTML tags before upload.
+Please check Broken HTML tags and Security risk before upload.

 ## License